Dividend stocks are great investments for any portfolio, even if you’re just beginning to put your money into the market.

 EQIX is what’s referred to as a real estate investment trust, or REIT—a special class of company that involves property owners and operators.
 These companies receive special tax considerations, and in return, they must distribute at least 90% of their earnings back to shareholders as dividends.

-This particular real estate company owns data center real estate.
+This particular real estate investment owns data center properties.
 And it has a lot of reliability, charging regular rent to deep-pocketed tenants who want to buy server space in Equinix’s digital infrastructure empire.
 After all, everyone wants their data to live on “the cloud,” but the physical hardware to host that data has to live somewhere—and that somewhere is on Equinix’s properties.

 EQIX boasts more than 456,000 interconnections to more than 10,000 customers to its data centers.
-It’s the leader in its field with consistent revenue growth—and most importantly for dividend investors, a 25% bump in payouts in November.
-That’s income investors can rely on, and a sign that future dividend growth is in the cards if the company continues to expand revenue and profits down the road.
+It’s the leader in its field with consistent revenue growth (87 consecutive quarters and growing!)—and most importantly for dividend investors, a growing and extremely well-covered payout.
+Especially if the company continues to expand its top and bottom lines, robust dividend growth could very well be in the cards for years to come.

 Keeping with the theme of entrenched giants that are going nowhere, it’s hard to imagine a time when mega-bank JPMorgan Chase (JPM) hasn’t dominated the financial sector.
 And thanks to massive operations and steady profits, it has long been a standby of dividend stock investors as a result.